 (ii) In 2018, the County was served with two summonses and complaints challenging the manner in which the County calculated current base proportions ("CBPs"), adjusted base proportions ("ABPs") and special district annual adjustments beginning in 2014 under Article 18 of the RPTL as a result of certain demolition of a power plant in Glenwood Landing, New York between 2012 and 2015.
 In one action, National Grid Generation LLC and Keyspan Gas East Corporation d/b/a National Grid allege that in 2014 the County calculated the CBPs, ABPs and special district annual adjustments in a manner that failed to reflect the demolition of the plant and thereby caused the plaintiffs' class three utility property to pay an excessive amount of taxes and a disproportionate share of the tax burden as compared to class one, class two and class four properties.
 The complaint further alleges that based on the purported 2014 error, all calculations for subsequent tax years were made in error.
 In the second action, New York American Water Company Inc. makes substantially similar allegations.
 In each action, plaintiffs seek, among other forms of relief, tax refunds in the amount of the alleged overpayment of taxes.
 Neither complaint specifies the amount of the tax refunds or damages sought.
-The County's motions to dismiss the actions have been denied.
+The County's motions to dismiss the actions were denied.
+Discovery has concluded and the County expects plaintiffs to file a motion for partial summary judgment, with a trial to follow.
 At this time the County's ultimate potential liability cannot be determined and the County is in the process of investigating the allegations made in the complaints.
 The County will continue to defend itself vigorously in these actions and proceedings.